-I remember feeding the ducks old bread as a kid.
-Nowadays thats kind of frowned upon.
+I remember feeding the ducks old bread loaf ends as a kid.
+Nowadays it’s frowned upon.
 Many local parks have had issues with geese and have strict regulations not to feed the geese.
 So, where can you feed the ducks?
 Bay Beach Wildlife Sanctuary in Green Bay is the perfect place to feed our bird friends.

-Bay Beach Wildlife Sanctuary is a urban wildlife refuge on 700 acres in Green Bay.
-FREE and open year round from 8 am – 4:30 pm, enjoy live animal exhibits (including wolves, deer, owls, birds and more), educational displays, hiking/skiing trails and wildlife viewing.
+Bay Beach Wildlife Sanctuary is an urban wildlife refuge on 600 acres in Green Bay.
+FREE and open year-round from 8 am – 4:30 pm, enjoy live animal exhibits (including wolves, deer, owls, birds, and more), educational displays, hiking/skiing trails, and wildlife viewing.
 It is the 2nd largest wildlife rehabilitation program in Wisconsin and cares for 4,500+ orphaned and injured animals each year.
 All of the animals at the Wildlife Sanctuary are injured in some way and cannot be released back into the wild.

 To feed the geese and ducks, follow the signs to the Observation Building.